geunee20/geunee20.github.io/_posts/2024-06-03-Controller-Design-Day-5.md

 During the simulation, I observed two key findings: First, while the gains of the PID controller can be increased significantly, this does not necessarily translate to improved performance.
 Second, although the computed torque method markedly enhances system performance, it does not address inherent PID limitations such as the potential for overreaction.
 This suggests that while the PID controller remains a component, some of its fundamental drawbacks persist.

 Through Days 4 and 5, I studied and implemented the feedback linearization method for nonlinear systems.
 Now, equipped with this understanding, I am eager to explore a variety of other nonlinear control strategies.
-Stay tuned for more updates as we continue to explore the fascinating world of multi-link mechanisms and tackle the challenges associated with controlling chaotic systems!
+Stay tuned for more updates as I continue to explore the fascinating world of multi-link mechanisms and tackle the challenges associated with controlling chaotic systems!

 <br>
 <br>